Dick Enberg: NBC Sports (1975–1999)

 In 1973, Enberg hosted the game show Baffle, which lasted just a year before being cancelled in 1974.
 A year later, producer Monty Hall hired Enberg to host the shorter-lived Three for the Money.

 In 1975, Enberg joined NBC Sports.
 For the next 25 years, he broadcast a plethora of sports and events for NBC, including the National Football League, Major League Baseball, the National Basketball Association, the U.S. Open golf championship, college football, college basketball, the Wimbledon and French Open tennis tournaments, heavyweight boxing, Breeders' Cup and other horse racing events, and the Olympic Games.

 Enberg replaced Curt Gowdy as lead play-by-play announcer for the NFL on NBC in 1979, and on the network's telecast of the Rose Bowl in January 1980.
 He was in the booth in Pasadena for nine straight years, until ABC took over the broadcast in 1989.

 The NFL on NBC

 While on The NFL on NBC, Enberg called eight Super Bowls (alongside such former NFL players Merlin Olsen, Bob Trumpy, Phil Simms, and Paul Maguire), the last being Super Bowl XXXII in January 1998.
 Enberg also anchored NBC's coverage of Super Bowl XIII (called by Curt Gowdy) in 1979.
 He also called three Canadian Football League games in 1982 during the NFL strike.

-Among the notable games called by Enberg was the 1986 Week 3 51–45 shootout between the Jets and Dolphins and the 1987 playoff game between Denver and Cleveland.
+Among the notable games called by Enberg was the 1986 Week 3 51–45 shootout between the New York Jets and Miami Dolphins and the 1987 AFC Championship Game between the Denver Broncos and Cleveland Browns.